jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 ===

 I began this project of Wainwright Bagging in August with a clean slate, as I can't remember for certain which summits I visited 20 years ago.
 Until today I had stuck with the Northern Fells.
-Perfectly fine in their own right, of course, but somehow they just don't have the magic of these fells.
+Blencathra will always be a personal favourite but, I'm sure like many others, Helvellyn was probably the first mountain I ever wanted to climb.

 ![helvellyn](helvellyn.jpg "helvellyn")
 *View towards Helvellyn.*